 Classes and Objects

-Before diving into advanced OOP concepts, let’s start with the fundamentals: understanding what classes are and how to write them in Python and Java.
+Before diving into advanced OOP concepts, let’s start with the fundamentals: understanding what classes are and how to write them.

 What is a Class?